 What is it?

-It has a highly customizable environment and ease of installation.
+This react IDE has a highly customizable environment and ease of installation.
 So if you are someone who wants to quickly set up a new React project without worrying about multiple steps of installation etc, then Atom may be a good choice.

 - Teletype: this is one of the highlight features of Atom as it allows you to share your entire workspace and edit code together in real-time.

-- Full GitHub support: as it’s already bundled so you get to create new branches, stage and commit, push and pull, resolve merge conflicts, view pull requests etc right out of the box!
+- Full GitHub support: as it’s already bundled so you get to create new branches, stage and commit, push and pull, resolve merge conflicts, view pull requests, etc right out of the box!

 - File system browser: with this, it becomes easy to open your main file while browsing all of the existing ones from a single window.